 Families Creating Together is an award winning, multigenerational, creative art, program offered to children of all abilities and their families

-It is my pleasure to share enthusiastic support for Families Creating Together, an intergenerational expressive arts program based in Jamaica Plain.
-Family Ties of Massachusetts is a state-wide parent-led, parent-driven program that provides informational and support services to families with children with special needs.
-Our families tell us that one area seriously lacking in the lives of their children with disabilities is access to supportive, creative outlets.
-This Boston-area program meets the needs of children with disabilities and their extended families.
-They are able to attend workshops with non-disabled brothers and sisters, parents and sometimes grandparents – to just have fun, in their eyes.
-What a concept in a data-driven, frameworks-focused day and age!Additionally, Families Creating Together draws together members of Boston’s diverse immigrant community.
-Playing and working together in a pleasant way, people from around the globe living in neighborhoods across the city learn the value of cooperation, build personal understanding and strengthen relationships.
+It is my pleasure to share enthusiastic support for FCT, an intergenerational expressive arts program.
+Family Ties of MA is a state-wide parent-driven program that provides informational and support services to families with children with special needs.
+Our families tell us that one area seriously lacking in the lives of their children is access to creative outlets.
+This Boston-area program meets these needs for children with disabilities, who can attend workshops with their non-disabled brothers and sisters, parents and sometimes grandparents.
+These art activities draw together people from around the globe living in neighborhoods across the city, to learn the value of cooperation, build personal understanding and strengthen relationships.

 I like the idea that my two girls can create art and have a chance to interact with others and also have a good time.
 I’m so grateful that this program is offered and we can all together – all three of us – have this experience.